How we use your information

 All your survey answers are stored securely and confidentially under the terms of data protection legislation.
 The survey dataset, containing your survey responses but not including anything that identifies you, will be stored by NatCen Social Research whilst it holds the contract to undertake the survey and by the Scottish Government.
 This is to allow analysis to be carried out as required.
 We routinely review (at least every five years) whether it is still appropriate to hold the survey information.
 Your personal details are stored separately from your survey answers.

 We keep this information for the purpose of follow-up research and so we can link your survey responses with other datasets.
 We only link survey responses to other datasets where approval has been granted by the relevant governance and NHS research ethics groups.

 Taking part in the survey is voluntary.
 By choosing to take part your answers will help identify priorities for health provision and services for the future.
-You are free to withdraw from any part of the survey at any time, and you do not have to answer all the questions.
+If you do take part, you do not have to answer all of the questions.

 Your decision on whether to take part will not affect any health care you receive, and no health or social care professional involved in your care will know whether or not you chose to take part.

 Under data protection legislation you have the right to be informed about how your personal data will be used (see ‘How to contact us’ below).

 The time take to complete the SHeS interview differs according to the number of people in the household.
 The table below shows the average time taken to complete an interview for each household type in 2019.

 2 adults, 2 children

 1. The top 5% and bottom 5% of cases for each sample type have been excluded as outliers.